m4c4r0n1n/nananvim/README.md

 nvim
 ```

-Lazy.nvim will automatically install all plugins on first launch.
+Lazy.nvim will(should) automatically install all plugins on first launch.
 Just wait for it to finish.

 ### 6. Check everything's working